Legal issues for small business

 Choosing a business structure

-One of the first things you will need to do is to decide on the business structure that best suits your needs.
-Your options range from sole proprietorships, to partnerships, to limited or incorporated companies, to co-operatives.
-A lawyer can help you choose the correct form of business structure, based on the number of people involved, the type of business, any tax issues or liability concerns and the financial requirements.
+One of the first things you will need to do is decide on the business structure that best suits your needs.
+A lawyer can help you choose the correct form of business (sole proprietorship, partnership, corporation, co-operative) based on the number of people involved, the type of business, tax issues or liability concerns, and financial requirements.

 Your lawyer can also help you draw up the necessary legal documents that set out the terms of any partnership or other shared ownership.
 This will help ensure that all parties will be treated fairly, and that there is a mechanism for handling any disputes or disagreements.